seejohnrun/seejohnrun.github.io/_posts/2012-02-18-presentations-with-showoff.markdown

 You can include code examples, images, incremental bullets, etc   all by just writing some markdown.

-I ve been using this for my talks for about a year and a half now, and I find it perfectly flexible to handle everything I want.
+I've been using this for my talks for about a year and a half now, and I find it perfectly flexible to handle everything I want.
 Its amazing how gracefully it can transition from an outline into a presentation.

 Check out my markup on my <a href="https://github.com/seejohnrun/talks/tree/master/ciconf-2012/slides">CICONF slides</a>, or go directly to the README for showoff!